Hype02/TeardownGodmode/README.md

 # TeardownGodmode
-Teardown is a voxel destruction game, this script needs to be put in to My Documents->Teardown->Mods and enable it from the game menu.
+Teardown is a voxel destruction game.
+This script needs to be put into My Documents->Teardown->Mods and enable it from the game menu.